identinet/did-web-server/docs/src/content/docs/did-management/update-did.md

 3. A Verifiable Credential is created that includes the DID document.
 The VC is signed by an authorized key.
 4. A Verifiable Presentation is created that includes the VC.
 The VP is signed by an authorized key.
 To mitigate replay attacks, the VP must also contain specific proof parameters that can be retrieved from did-web-server.
-5. If the submitted VP and VC are successfully verfied, the included DID document is stored on the server.
+5. If the submitted VP and VC are successfully verified, the included DID document is stored on the server.

 ![Component diagram for creating and updating a DID document](/figures/did-creation-components.svg)